quintilesims/layer0/docs-src/docs/setup/install.md

 	* (Linux/macOS): [Adding a Directory to the Path](http://www.troubleshooters.com/linux/prepostpath.htm)

 ## Part 2: Create an Access Key
-This step will create an Identity & Access Management (IAM) access key from your AWS account.
+This step will create an Identity & Access Management (IAM) access key for your AWS account.
 You will use the credentials created in this section when creating, updating, or removing Layer0 instances.

 **To create an Access Key:**